sparkyb/pype/readme.txt

 Installation
 ------------

-If you have Python 2.3 or later as well as wxPython 2.6.1.0 or later, you can extract PyPEX.Y.Z-src.zip anywhere and run it by double-clicking on pype.py or pype.pyw .
+If you have Python 2.3 or later as well as wxPython 2.6.3 or later, you can extract PyPE-X.Y.Z-src.zip anywhere and run it by double-clicking on pype.py or pype.pyw .
 If you want to be all official, you can use 'python setup.py install', but that is generally unnecessary.

-If you don't have Python 2.3 wxPython 2.6.1.0 or later, and are running Windows, you should (hopefully) be able to run the Windows binaries.
+If you don't have Python 2.3 wxPython 2.6.3 or later, and are running Windows, you should (hopefully) be able to run the Windows binaries.
 They are provided for your convenience (so you don't have to install Python and wxPython).

 If it so happens that the Windows binaries don't work for you, and you have an installation of Python and wxPython that fits the requirements, why don't you